Brazil men's national ice hockey team

 The Brazilian national ice hockey team (Seleção Brasileira de Hóquei no Gelo) is the national men's ice hockey team of Brazil.
-The team is controlled by the Brazilian Ice Sports Federation and as an associate member of the International Ice Hockey Federation (IIHF).
-Brazil is currently not ranked in the IIHF World Ranking and has still not actively competing in any World Championship, but have played in the Pan American Tournament, a regional tournament for lower-tier hockey nations in the Americas.
+The team is controlled by the Brazilian Ice Sports Federation and is an associate member of the International Ice Hockey Federation (IIHF).
+Brazil is currently not ranked in the IIHF World Ranking and has still not actively competed in any World Championship, but has played in the Pan American Tournament, a regional tournament for lower-tier hockey nations in the Americas.

 History

 Ice hockey in Brazil

 Brazil joined the IIHF on 26 June 1984.
 It was the first South American nation to join the IIHF until Argentina joined in 1998 and Chile in 2000.
 Brazil has still not actively competing in any World Championship in ice hockey, except in inline hockey.
 There are a number of rinks around the country.
 The teams that competed for the 2009–10 National Championship are Sociedade Hipica Campinas, Sertãozinho, Amparo NL, Palmeiras, Darks-Guariani, Portuguesa and Capelle Hockey School.
 Mike Greenlay and Robyn Regehr, who both played in the NHL, were born in Brazil.